ridinCLIgun

 It helps you remember what you already learned

-ridinCLIgun showing offline tar command help with syntax and real examples while the user types
+ridinCLIgun showing offline tar command help with syntax and examples while the user types

 Who it's for